 A driver is a piece of hardware inside the flashlight that controls the brightness and functions.

-- Many cheap/low quality flashlights have horrible user interfaces and the outputs are actually never programmable.
+- Many cheap/low-quality flashlights have horrible user interfaces and the outputs are not programmable.

 A user interface normally consists of different brightness modes, including a Low, medium and high output.